Summary

 Rare side effects of the rotavirus vaccine

 There is a very small risk of a serious allergic reaction called anaphylaxis, to any vaccine.
-This is why you are advised to keep your child at the clinic or medical surgery for at least 15 minutes following immunisation, in case further treatment is required.
+This is why you are advised to keep your child at the clinic for at least 15 minutes following immunisation, in case further treatment is required.

-There is a very small risk of intussusception (bowel blockage) that appears to occur mainly in the first one to seven days following the first or second dose of rotavirus vaccine.
+There is a very small risk of intussusception (bowel blockage caused by one portion of bowel sliding into the next like a telescope) that can rarely occur, mainly in the first one to 7 days following the first or second dose of rotavirus vaccine.
 Take your baby to your doctor or to the hospital if they:

 - are pulling their legs up to their stomach